jirkamarsik/jirka.marsik.me/posts/type-raising-and-the-cooperative-construction-of-meaning.md

 ---
 title: Type Raising and the Cooperative Construction of Meaning
+date: 2012-12-11
-categories: computational-linguistics
+categories: "computational-linguistics"
-tags: [semantics, lambda]
+tags: ["semantics", "lambda"]
 ---

 One of the goals of computational semantics is to find an algorithmic